fiffu/arisa2/README.md

 ## arisa2

-Arisa is a [Discord](https://discordapp.com/) bot built on Python with [discord.py](https://pypi.org/project/discord.py/). arisa2 is a major rewrite of the original [Arisa](https://arisa-chan.herokuapp.com) bot, after major breaking changes came in as discord.py graduated to v1.0.
+Arisa is a [Discord](https://discordapp.com/) bot built on Python with [discord.py](https://pypi.org/project/discord.py/).

+arisa2 is a major rewrite of the original [Arisa](https://arisa-chan.herokuapp.com) bot, after major breaking changes came in as discord.py graduated to v1.0.

 ## Design

-Arisa is designed to run for free on [Heroku](https://heroku.com/), with the PostgreSQL addon (we use [psycopg2](https://pypi.org/project/psycopg2/) bindings).
-It is recommended that you use [pipenv](https://pypi.org/project/pipenv/) when deploying locally.
+Arisa is designed to run for free on [Heroku](https://heroku.com/), with the PostgreSQL addon.
+We use [aiopg](https://pypi.org/project/aiopg/) database bindings, essentially an async wrapper over [psycopg2](https://pypi.org/project/psycopg2/).

 Arisa's business logic is implemented with modular [cogs](https://discordpy.readthedocs.io/en/latest/ext/commands/cogs.html), which are loaded selectively at startup.
 As the use-case is for a guild playing multiple flavour-of-the-month games, cogs allow us to write features targeting a specific game, which can be left unloaded later on.

 We have some cog mixins that implement 'middleware' services, for example DatabaseCog providing idiomatic database access.
-These should be inherited along with discord.ext.commands.Cog when such services are required.
-Some mixins provide interfaces with web-scraping engines, forming the backbone for our website update tracker.
+These should be inherited along with `discord.ext.commands.Cog` when such services are required.
+Some mixins provide interfaces with web-scraping engines, forming the backbone for the website update tracker.
 We use [aiohttp](https://pypi.org/project/aiohttp/) for static pages and [Selenium](https://pypi.org/project/selenium/) for dynamic/JS-rendered sites.
 See the separate readme for setting up the browser drivers and bindings for Selenium.

-All required schema are maintained in the `database` folder.
+All required schemas are maintained in the `database` module.
 Arisa expects to connect to an initialized database, so feed the schema to your database before spinning up.

 App-level configuration, such as secrets and tokens, are defined and exported by the `appconfig` module.
 The configs are declared with ini-style files, which can be overwritten by environment variables.
 Cog-specific settings are maintained in their own modules.